SvHCI FAQ

 No. Like most technology vendors, the SvHCI product roadmap is not publicly available.
 It is available under NDA and shared only on a case-by-case basis with customers, prospects, channel or alliance partners.
 Please contact your StorMagic sales representative to arrange a discussion about the SvHCI roadmap.

 Yes, StorMagic operates an ongoing Beta Program for SvHCI that allows new or existing StorMagic customers, channel partners and OEMs to evaluate upcoming product features and provide feedback to the development team.
 Program participants receive access to time-limited 30-day SvHCI beta software licenses that are fully-featured with unlimited TB storage capacity.
 The beta licenses must only be used for pre-production, lab deployments with test workloads.
 Deploying the software in production environments and/or running production workloads on the software will not be supported by StorMagic.
-To apply for the Beta Program, visit https://stormagic.com/beta
+Please contact your StorMagic representative or use this form to request more information about the Beta Program.